 Coverage of the retrieved vocabulary: An important property of content summaries is their coverage of the actual database vocabulary.
-To measure coverage, we use the ctf ratio metric introduced in [4]:

-$$ctf = \frac{\sum{w \in T_s} ActualDF(w)}{\sum{w \in T_d} ActualDF(w)}$$ (2)

-where T_s is the set of terms in a content summary and T_d is the complete set of words in the corresponding database.
-This metric gives higher weight to more frequent words, but is calculated after stopwords (e.g., "a", "the") are removed, so this ratio is not artificially inflated by the discovery of very common words.
+To measure coverage, we use the ctf ratio metric introduced in [CC01]: $ctf = \frac{\sum{w \in T_r} ActualDF(w)}{\sum{w \in T_d} ActualDF(w)}$, where T_r is the set of terms in a content summary and T_d is the complete set of words in the corresponding database.
+This metric gives higher weight to more frequent words, but is calculated after stopwords (e.g., "a", "the") are removed, so this ratio is not artificially inflated by the discovery of common words.

-We report the ctf ratio for the different content summary construction algorithms in Figure 9(a).
+We report the ctf ratio for the different content summary construction algorithms in Figure 7(a).
 The variants of the Focused Probing technique achieve much higher ctf ratios than RS-Ord and RS-Lrd do.
 Early during probing, Focused Probing retrieves documents covering different topics, and then sends queries of increasing specificity, retrieving documents with more specialized words.
-As expected, the coverage of the Focused Probing summaries increases for lower thresholds of τ_s , since the number of documents retrieved for lower thresholds is larger: a sample of larger size, everything else being the same, is better for content summary construction.
-The difference between RS-Lrd and RS-Ord is small.
-RS-Lrd has slightly lower ctf values, due to the bias induced from querying only using previously discovered words.
+As expected, the coverage of the Focused Probing summaries increases for lower thresholds of τ_s , since the number of documents retrieved for lower thresholds is larger (e.g., 493 documents for FP-SVM for $\tau_s = 0.25$ vs. 300 documents for RS-Lrd): a sample of larger size, everything else being the same, is better for content summary construction.
+In general, the difference between RS-Lrd and RS-Ord is small.